Biswa96/WslReverse/README.md

 ## Contributing

-* For programmers: Need ideas to connect WSL with any other terminals like [mintty][5] without any ELF backend or any extra modules which creates extra processes.
+Need ideas to connect WSL with any other terminals like [mintty][5] without any ELF backend or any extra modules which creates extra processes.
-* For non-programmers: Provide some beautiful names for the structures and constant values used in `CreateProcessAsync.c` file.

 ## License